KShiro616/Sprint-Moviestack/README.md

 Moviestack follows an iterative development process.
 Each phase occurs in dedicated branches, adding features and fixes incrementally.

+### Iterations

+It'll consist of repeated iterations of the project; modifiying, adding, improving, fixing, debugging it until finished and pushed to the `Main` branch.

-Moviestack is continuously evolving project, continuously evolving towards a stellar movie application! 🌟
+Moviestack is continuously evolving project, evolving towards a stellar movie application! 🌟
 ==========================================================================================================